mundorum/oid/_pages/dev/connections.md

   * *object format*: lists labels and specify parameters
     * `response`: indicates if the operation will return a value (optional - default is false)
     * `handler`: name of the handler method to this operation (optional - if not specified, the operation method is handler)
+* `flow`: define the communication flow between components:
+  * `push`: component A sends data to component B (with or without receiving confirmation)
+  * `pull`: component A requests a service from component B and receives the result or confirmation
+* `connections`: defines how many components it is prepared to handle in the pull approach; if not specified, the default is unlimited

 These are two examples of interfaces: